 The primary function of the shoulder is to provide an alternate travel path for vehicles in an emergency situation and preferred path for bicyclists.
 Shoulders should be capable of providing a safe path for vehicles traveling at roadway speed, and should be designed and constructed to provide a firm and uniform surface capable of supporting vehicles in distress.
-Particular attention should shall be given to providing a smooth transition from pavement to shoulder and avoiding hazardous "drop-offs." {Safety Edge?}
+Particular attention should shall be given to providing a smooth transition from pavement to shoulder and avoiding hazardous "drop-offs." -{Safety Edge?} Adequate edge support shall be provided to include shouldler stabilization and or a safety edge must be constructed.
+Details for the Safety Edge are included in Figures I, II, and III with asphalt quantity requirements.

-Paved shoulders may be provided to improve drainage of the roadway, to serve bicycles and transit users, and to minimize shoulder maintenance.
+Paved shouldersShoulder pavement may be provided to improve drainage of the roadway, to serve bicycles and transit users, and to minimize shoulder maintenance.